understructure/AWSBigDataSpecialtyExamPrep/Domain_4_-_Analysis/Redshift_Maintenance_and_Operations_Part_2.md

 * VACUUM DELETE ONLY - applies to every table in database - reclaims disk space only from rows marked for delete by previous update and delete operations (no sorting)

-* VACUUM REINDEX <TABLENAME> - analyzes distribution of index in interleaved sort key columns, then performs full VACUUM operation
+* VACUUM REINDEX <TABLE_NAME> - analyzes distribution of index in interleaved sort key columns, then performs full VACUUM operation

     * use for tables with interleaved sort keys